SmritiChawla/Precily/README.md

   Fig 4b.
 CCLE/GDSC pre-trained models for making predictions on PCa xenograft data.
 This directory also contains pre-computed predictions used for downstream analysis.
 Our xenograft dataset clustered into 3 groups based on the predictions.

   Fig 4c.
-This folder contains code to visualize distribution of predictions across 3 clsuters.
+This folder contains code to visualize distribution of predictions across 3 clusters.

   Fig 4d.
-This folder contains pathway enrichment scores of PCa xenograft dataset to visualize distribution of proliferation related pathways across 3 clsuters.
+This folder contains pathway enrichment scores of PCa xenograft dataset to visualize the distribution of proliferation related pathways across 3 clusters.

   Fig 4e.
 This directory contains pre-computed predictions on PCa xenograft dataset for visualization of overall predictions across different tumor types.

   Fig 4f.
-This folder contains pathway enrichment scores of PCa xenograft dataset to visualize distribution of proliferation related pathways across tumor types.
+This folder contains pathway enrichment scores of PCa xenograft dataset to visualize the distribution of proliferation related pathways across tumor types.

   Fig 4g.
-This directory contains pre-computed predictions on PCa xenograft dataset for analysing predictions of EGFR related inhibitors across tumor types.
+This directory contains pre-computed predictions on PCa xenograft dataset for analyzing predictions of EGFR related inhibitors across tumor types.

   Fig 4h.
 This directory contains code and SMILES to predict drug response for three drugs (Apalutamide, Enzalutamide and Bicalutamide).
 These three drugs are not part of our training data.